How to Make Traditional Ecuadorian Locro Soup

 Enjoy your homemade locro soup!
 It’s a taste of Ecuador you can make right in your own kitchen.

-- Aromatics: Vegetables and spices that add flavor and aroma to a dish, such as onions, garlic, and cumin.
+- Vegetables and spices that add flavor and aroma to a dish, such as onions, garlic, and cumin.

 You Might Also Like